 He also turned to his friend Craig Henton, who then had more than a decade’s experience as a hair restoration consultant.
 Craig gave him specialised serums and shampoos to boost hair growth on his scalp, referred him to a GP for DHT-blocking medicines and booked him in for fortnightly laser therapy sessions in a nearby clinic.

 “I didn’t know what the treatments would entail.
 But I saw a big change and was really pleased with the results.
 I was really happy with them.”

 – Ryan Giggs OBE on his medical treatments

 The former United winger recalled: “Being a quite private person, it was something I wanted to keep to myself.
 I didn’t want to talk about it while I was playing.
 It wasn’t just me noticing the difference on TV.
 Other people commented on it.
 ‘Have you had something done, have you had a hair transplant?’ because everyone was talking about hair transplants.
 But I hadn’t.”

 Ryan continued with his treatments throughout his playing career but as he clocked up more miles on United’s left wing, like all men, his hair pattern changed naturally with age.
 So in 2017, as the game’s most decorated player took up roles in football management and media punditry, he opted for a hair transplant.
 “The original treatment worked well.
 But I felt it needed a bit of a push,” he explained.
 “It was something I felt could help me.”

-Again he turned to his pal Henton, who also invited him to invest in his MHR Clinic business.
-Ryan explained: “I’ve known Craig for a long time, so I trusted him.
+Henton invited Ryan into the clinic to discuss further options for his hair restoration journey.
+Ryan explained: “I’ve known Craig for a long time, so I trusted him”.
 First and foremost I knew I was being given the right information.
 I questioned him as much as I could.
 All the questions in my mind were answered and it was quite straight forward really.